gentisaliu/personal-playground/nginx-proxy-dotnet/README.md

 docker-compose up
 ```

 5. Done.
-The original ASP.NET Core application should be running at `http://localhost:8181/api/values`, the proxied one at `https://localhost:8080/aspnetapi` or `https://localhost/aspnetapi` respectively.
+The original ASP.NET Core application can be found at `http://localhost:8181/api/values`, the proxied one at `http://localhost:8080/aspnetapi` or `https://localhost/aspnetapi` respectively.

 ## Resources